duereg/codetype/src/documents/posts/20140209-introducing-songbird.html.md

 });
 ```

-Normally when using `.then` the code would be like:
+Normally when using `.then` the code would look like:

 ```js
 Promise = require("songbird");